Building credit and keeping yours healthy

 Lastly, creditors want to know what you’ve been up to lately.
 They’ll look at recently opened accounts and where you’re inquiring about credit.
 Even if you’re relatively new to credit or were just thinking about borrowing, they want to see who gave you credit and when.

-Now that you know what makes up your credit score, it’s important to check your credit reports because that’s how your score is established in the first place.
+So, now that you know what makes up your credit score, it’s important to check your credit reports because that’s how your credit score is established in the first place.
 There are three national credit-reporting bureaus that you should know: Experian, TransUnion and Equifax.
 And you’re entitled to a free credit report from each of them every year, which you can request from AnnualCreditReport.com.
-But you should know that only the reports themselves are free and there is a fee to get your actual credit score.
+But you should know that only the reports themselves are free and that there is a fee to get your actual credit score.
 Also be sure you check your reports for accuracy and take care of any problems ASAP.
-You don’t want any skeletons in your credit closet do you?
+You don’t want any skeletons in your credit closet…

-In the end, the best thing you can do to keep your credit score healthy is to pay your bills on time, and limit your debt payments to less than 20% of your income.
+In the end, the best thing you can do to keep your credit score healthy is to pay your mortgage, installment loan, most department store, and credit card bills on time.
 Also, be careful not to exceed account limits and make sure none of your accounts are delinquent.
-Because getting an account turned over to a collection agency is a credit score killer that you want to avoid at all costs.
+Getting an account turned over to a collection agency is a credit score killer that you want to avoid at all costs.

-If you take these steps, you can reach new heights and achieve a higher, healthier credit score.
+If you take these steps, you can achieve a higher, healthier credit score.
 And that’s something that money just can’t buy.

 The material provided on this website is for informational use only and is not intended for financial or investment advice.
 Bank of America and/or its partners assume no liability for any loss or damage resulting from one's reliance on the material provided.
 Please also note that such material is not updated regularly and that some of the information may not therefore be current.
 Consult with your own financial professional when making decisions regarding your financial or investment management.